rennpy/pyondocs/README.md

 > [!NOTE]
 > There is also a **complete list of compatible themes** with Pyoncord at the bottom of this  guide

-> First and foremost, if you are on the [discord server](https://discord.gg/pyoncord), look in the #faq channel for basic info on how to install plugins and/or themes.
-It won't be explained here, so please make sure you did.

 # Broken plugins
 This is an extensive list of every plugin from Vendetta you should uninstall (sob).